johnant/insight/README.md

 The web application consists of a front-end mechanism written in **HTML** and **Javascript** using the **AngularJS** framework.
 The front-end mechanism communicates **RESTfully** with a back-end mechanism that is written in **Java** and contains the core logic of the system. **Apache Tomcat 7.0** server is used for the application deloyment. **Elasticsearch 1.5.0** is used for documents storage and various statistical metrics calculations.

 ## Configuration
-There is a number of **.properties** files containing parameters related to the Elasticsearch server configuration and topic analysis configuration.
+Inside src/main/resources directory, there are a number of **.properties** files containing parameters related to the Elasticsearch server configuration and topic analysis configuration.
 There is also a **queries.txt** file which is used by the offline module for the initial population of the Elasticsearch index(es) with web documents, from which answers are extracted by components of the online module.

 ## Run the application
 Required Software: